alexellis/arkade/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![Downloads](https://img.shields.io/github/downloads/alexellis/arkade/total)

-With over 120 CLIs and 55 Kubernetes apps (charts, manifests, installers) available for Kubernetes, gone are the days of contending with dozens of README files just to set up a development stack with the usual suspects like ingress-nginx, Postgres and cert-manager.
+With over 120 CLIs and 55 Kubernetes apps (charts, manifests, installers) available for Kubernetes, gone are the days of contending with dozens of README files just to set up a development stack with the usual suspects like ingress-nginx, Postgres, and cert-manager.

 - [arkade - Open Source Marketplace For Developer Tools](#arkade---open-source-marketplace-for-developer-tools)
   - [Support arkade 👋](#support-arkade-)